The City of Kingston Sustainability Office has been working hand in hand with the Kingston CAC to address Air Quality in the City.

 - Require any contractors within the City of use clean diesel equipment.

-NYS Environmental Conservation Law prohibits heavy duty vehicles, including diesel trucks and buses, from idling for more than five (5) minutes at a time.
+NYS Environmental Conservation Law also prohibits heavy duty vehicles, including diesel trucks and buses, from idling for more than five (5) minutes at a time.

 Simple tips to remember: